 - Computer software.

-While copyright law cannot protect ideas, facts, or methods of operation, it may protect the way they are expressed.
+While copyright law can’t protect ideas, facts, or methods of operation, it may protect the way they are expressed.
 This becomes important for influencers who use social media to self-promote.

 Social media makes it easy to publish almost anything instantly, allowing influencers to mass-market themselves with ease.
 What many influencers don’t know is not everything published online is protected under copyright law.
 Things like product names, titles, and slogans instead require protection under trademark law.

-Copyright infringement is when another person reproduces, distributes, or displays a copyrighted work as their own.
-Many people believe that information published online is not covered by copyright law and can, therefore, be used for anything — but that is not the case.
+Copyright infringement occurs when another person reproduces, distributes, or displays a copyrighted work as their own.
+Many people believe that information published online is not covered by copyright law and can, therefore, be used for anything — but that’s not the case.

 When it comes to social media influencers and copyright infringement, there are plenty of examples.
 Sometimes, a brand will steal an influencer’s content and take credit for it as their own, as we saw with Nita Batra and Brittani Friedman.
 These two influencers filed separate class-action lawsuits in 2018 accusing PopSugar of reposting misappropriated versions of pictures from their Instagram accounts.

 In other cases, celebrity influencers will steal the intellectual property of the paparazzi and claim it as their own, as demonstrated in the Cepeda v.
 Hadid case.
 In any event, copyright infringement is illegal and punishable by law.